 Did you know that people who experience acid reflux might be at risk for esophageal cancer?
 This post explores the link between gastroesophageal reflux disease (GERD) and esophageal cancer, and why you might want to talk with a surgeon at the AdventHealth Digestive Institute Tampa if you’ve been diagnosed with GERD and have been on medications for it longer than a few weeks.
 By permanently treating GERD, some esophageal cancers can be prevented.
-However, if patients do develop cancer, the advanced foregut surgeons, Sharona Ross, MD, FACS, and Alexander Rosemurgy, MD, FACS, at the AdventHealth Digestive Institute Tampa offer minimally invasive surgical treatments for esophageal cancer that have been found to improve survival rates.
+However, if patients do develop cancer, the advanced foregut surgeon, Sharona Ross, MD, FACS, at the AdventHealth Digestive Institute Tampa offer minimally invasive surgical treatments for esophageal cancer that have been found to improve survival rates.

 An Epidemic of Esophageal Cancer Caused by GERD